YunoHost-Apps/peertube_ynh/README.md

    - [X] Upgrade
    - [X] Backup
    - [X] Restore
+   - [X] Multi-instance

+### Install

- 1. **Install the app by following command:**
+ 1. **App can be installed by YunoHost admin interface or by the following command:**

          $ sudo yunohost app install https://github.com/YunoHost-Apps/peertube_ynh
  1. **root** is the admin username.
- 1. **Password** will be sent through the email to the admin email account given at the time of installation of the app.
+ 1. **root Password** will be sent to the email address given at the time of the installation.
+ 1. **TLS** and **starttls** are disabled for the outgoing mails.
+If you intent to use email address not hosted on your local server,it's advised to have a proper SMTP configured with tls and starttls settings by editing **/var/www/peertube/config/porduction.yml**.

+ ### Updation
+ 1. **App can be updated by YunoHost admin interface or by the following command:**

+          $ sudo yunohost app upgrade -u https://github.com/YunoHost-Apps/peertube_ynh peertube
+ 1. App will backup the **home directory** for Peertube before updating which can take a lot of space on the system.
+It's advised to check the home folder's free space by

+        $ df -h "/home" |  awk 'NR==2 { print $4 }'
+  and comapre it with space occupied by the Peertube home directory before updating.

+        $ du -hcs /home/yunohost.app/peertube | awk 'NR==2 { print $1 }'

  ## Why

 We can't build a FOSS video streaming alternatives to YouTube, Dailymotion, Vimeo... with a centralized software.
 One organization alone cannot have enough money to pay bandwidth and video storage of its server.